mulesoft-labs/data-weave-grimoire/Readme2.md

 ## Spells
 A `spells` are just executables scripts that can be called from the command-line using the `spell` name.

-:warning: **Do NOT execute spells you don't trust**: Be very careful here!

 ### How to Add a Wizard

 In order to add a new `wizard` use the DataWeave CLI